-For example, according to a study made by the Tucker Center for Research on Girls & Women in Sports, women make up around 40 percent of sports participation, but only receive about 4 percent of media sport coverage.
+For example, according to a study made by the Tucker Center for Research on Girls & Women in Sports, women make up around 40 percent of sports participation but only receive about 4 percent of media sports coverage.
 Also, the likelihood for women to receive sponsorships from brands is much lower than their male counterparts.

 Additionally, the public opinion of women playing sports also causes a gender gap.
 Women are not encouraged to play sports because they are not generally seen as athletes.
 The toxic stereotypes of sports discourage femininity in sports and this also causes a severe gender gap.

-However, during the lockdown caused by the pandemic, there has been an unexpected increase of gender gap in sports.
+However, during the lockdown caused by the pandemic, there has been an unexpected increase in the gender gap in sports.